 The game gives employees insight into their colleagues’ lives and personalities beyond the working environment, building enhanced repertoires and increasing the feeling of trust within the team.

+Need something outside of the box?
+Get out of the conference room and take your employees somewhere for an offsite activity.
 By taking employees out of the workplace for an outing or reward, people are able to see one another for who they are as individuals, and not just as colleagues.

 Many organisations just stick to the once-a-year work Christmas meal, however monthly (or quarterly) events can increase trust within teams and promote better working relationships.

-By gathering in an informal setting, people are more likely to share more personal information about themselves; such as about their family or hobbies.
+By gathering in an informal setting, people are more likely to share more personal information about themselves; such as their family or hobbies.

+Try inserting a fun game for your team, like an egg drop challenge or a simple obstacle course.
 Visiting Escape Rooms has become an increasingly popular choice of team trust building activity.

 With discount codes and offers regularly advertised on money-saving websites, visiting an Escape Room with employees doesn’t have to be a particularly expensive outing.